kwurst/CS-448/Syllabus.md

 * Participate fully in team activities.

 ### Preliminary Classes
-For the first five classses, we will be learning team tools and the Angular framework.
+For the first four classses, we will be learning team tools and familiarizing ourselves with the problem domains.
 ### Sprint Planning
 The class at the beginning of each two-week sprint will be used for the team to plan the upcoming sprint.
 ### Sprint Review and Retrospective